EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 ### What does `set.seed()` do?
 The `set.seed()` function in R initializes the random number generator.
 It allows us to "reproduce" random results, meaning that every time we run our code with the same seed, we will get the same sequence of random numbers or random samples.
 This is important because, without it, each time we run the simulation, the results would be different, making it difficult to compare outcomes across runs.

-For example, here we will set:
+For example, here we will use:
 ```r
 set.seed(123)
 ```

 ## Generating Sampling Distributions
 {: #Generating}